Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-The strongest arguments against a Fermi liquid ground state stem from observations of various transport anomalies at low $T$ when SC is suppressed by a high magnetic field.
-Of these, the most dramatic is the $T$-linear resistivity extending to low temperatures in a range of doping from $p_{opt}$ to the OD edge of the SC dome, $p_{max}$. \cite{cooper_anomalous_2009}.
-(Note that here we are not discussing the $T$-linear resistivity extending to very high temperatures observed near optimal doping that has long been argued to indicate the existence of a non-Fermi-liquid ground state at or near a special doping, $p^*$.)
+The strongest arguments against a Fermi-liquid ground state stem from observations of various transport anomalies at low $T$ when superconductivity is suppressed by a high magnetic field.
+Of these, the most dramatic is the $T$-linear resistivity extending to low temperatures in a range of doping from $p_{opt}$ to the overdoped edge of the superconducting dome, $p_{max}$ (ref. \cite{cooper_anomalous_2009}).
+(Note that here we are not discussing the extension of $T$-linear resistivity to very high temperatures that is observed near optimal doping, which has long been argued to indicate the existence of a non-Fermi-liquid ground state at or near a special doping, $p^*$).

-Specifically, \citet{cooper_anomalous_2009} report $T$-linear resistivity out to the very edge of the superconducting dome in LSCO---when superconductivity disappears, so does the $T$-linear resistivity.
-These measurements are consistent with earlier observations in Tl2201 \cite{proust_heat_2002}.
-It has also been suggested that the approximate correspondence between the ranges of $p$ in which they are observed implies that the scattering responsible for $T$-linear resistivity is also responsible for superconducting pairing.
-From a somewhat different perspective, the observation of $B$-linear magnetoresistance near optimal doping in LSCO \cite{giraldo-gallo_scale-invariant_2018}, and later to higher dopings in Tl2201 and Bi2201 \cite{ayres_incoherent_2021}, and has been interpreted as evidence for ``scale invariance", as might be expected near a quantum critical point.
+Specifically, $T$-linear resistivity has been reported \cite{cooper_anomalous_2009} out to the very edge of the superconducting dome in LSCO --- when superconductivity disappears, so does the $T$-linear resistivity.
+These measurements are consistent with earlier observations in Tl2201 (ref. \cite{proust_heat_2002}).
+It has also been suggested that the approximate correspondence between the ranges of $p$ for these observations implies that the scattering responsible for $T$-linear resistivity is also responsible for superconducting pairing.
+From a somewhat different perspective, the observation of $B$-linear magnetoresistance near optimal doping in LSCO (ref. \cite{giraldo-gallo_scale-invariant_2018}), and later at higher dopings in Tl2201 and Bi2201 (ref. \cite{ayres_incoherent_2021}), has been interpreted as evidence for scale invariance, as might be expected near a quantum critical point.